Appikedia200/glownatura/SETUP_IMAGES.md

 - All images auto-optimized by Next.js
 - Fallbacks ensure site looks professional before images are added

-Your JBEAUTY website will look absolutely stunning once these images are in place!
+Your GLOW NATURA website will look absolutely stunning once these images are in place!
 The reflection effects and thick backgrounds will match perfectly with your sample images. 🌟